NicerHugs/pacman/README.md

 ### Some things are still React tho?
 Some things are still handled by React.
 Namely, the gameover dialogue (and interaction with it), the score, timer, and level displays, and the canvas itself (tho not the art/gameplay drawn on it).

+### Some other stuff
+After some thought, I've decided that the read only feature of the state (namely the initial setup for a given level) don't need to live in the state object at all.
+Maybe I'm wrong about this, I'd love to learn why if so.
+Until then, tho, I'm putting them in their own file in the game folder. here's their description which used to live in the state description above:
+- `levels`: array - all available levels and level data
+	- `level`: object
+		- `grid`: array
+			- `row`: array
+				- `cell`: number
+					- 0: empty
+					- 1: wall
+					- 2: pellet
+					- 3: superPellet
+		- `pacStartPosition`: object
+			- `gridX`: number
+			- `gridY`: number
+		- `ghostsStartPosition`: object
+			- `gridX`: number
+			- `gridY`: number